Start learning with our library of video tutorials taught by experts. Get started

 Then, we'll dive deeper, into the Dreamweaver, WordPress workflow, and create responsive pages for tablets and phone layouts.
 You'll also see how to work with WordPress categories to display specific page layouts, and how to incorporate JQuery tools in Dreamweaver directly into your WordPress site.
 I'll show you how to publish your Dreamweaver work online to make sure you've got the final results up and running.
 I hope you're as jazzed as I am to start exploring this wonderful synergy between WordPress and Dreamweaver.

 Let's get going.

-There are currently no FAQs about Dreamweaver CC and WordPress 3.8: Core Concepts.
+Find answers to the most frequently asked questions about Dreamweaver CC and WordPress 3.8: Core Concepts.

 Access exercise files from a button right under the course name.

 Search within course videos and transcripts, and jump right to the results.